History of Helen Mirren in Timeline

 In 2003, Helen Mirren was appointed a Dame Commander of the Order of the British Empire (DBE) for services to drama.

-In 2003, Lana Clarkson died in Phil Spector's California mansion, which led to his murder trials and the subsequent biographical television film Phil Spector starring Helen Mirren.
+In 2003, Lana Clarkson died in Phil Spector's mansion, leading to his murder trials.
+The events surrounding her death were later depicted in the film Phil Spector, starring Helen Mirren.

 2004: Appearances in The Clearing, Pride, and Raising Helen